AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 Our team will arrange a visit to a rendering plant to have more external communications.

-Our team will create a file to track each task from each meeting.
+Our team will create a task tracking file to track the status for each task.
+We believe this could help to manage the tasks.

 #### 5.1.4 Teamwork